podluzhnyi/responsive/README.md

 callbacks: {},
 -----
-object contains callback methods on cross some breakpoint.
+object contains callback methods which will be called on cross some breakpoint.

 usage:
 <pre>